 The impact of COVID has already changed our thinking about how nextSteps can function in the new arts and business landscape.
 With the cancellation of live arts events, we are creating a virtual programming resource section of nextSteps to help artists plan and create their own virtual performances and events.
 COVID has also caused many artists to move out of New York and other cities.
 Being able to stay connected with artists wherever they are, is more important now than ever.
 Prior to COVID, we were concerned with trying to replicate an in-person experience on nextSteps, but now we are thinking about how to empower artists to use these digital resources in a way that could complement the in-person experience in the future.

-Pentacle’s nextSteps is supported, in part, by public funds from the National Endowment for the Arts, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
-Pentacle receives private support for nextSteps from the Rockefeller Brothers Fund, The Howard Gilman Foundation, New York Community Trust, and The Booth Ferris Foundation.
+Pentacle’s nextSteps is supported, in part, by public funds from the National Endowment for the Arts, the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
+Pentacle receives private support for nextSteps from the Howard Gilman Foundation, the New York Community Trust, The Hyde and Watson Foundation, The Jerome Robbins Foundation, and the Harkness Foundation for Dance.